What you study

 Our extended practice is another highlight of the program.
 Potential employers, here and elsewhere in the world, appreciate the practical experience of our graduates.

-The degree requires the completion of 43 courses.
-The 31 nursing courses are offered at the schools of nursing; the 12 other courses are provided by academic departments at Memorial University's campuses in St. John's and Corner Brook.
+The degree requires the completion of 43 courses; 31 nursing courses are offered at the schools of nursing with the 12 other courses from academic departments at Memorial University's campuses in St. John's and Corner Brook.

-Suggested Sequencing of Courses bachelor of nursing (collaborative) program (from the Memorial calendar)
+Suggested Sequencing of Courses (from the Memorial calendar)